-Mocha Shortbreads: Preheat oven to 325
+Mocha Shortbreads: Preheat your oven to 325

-butter (or spray with a non stick vegetable spray) a 15 x 10 inch (38 x 25 cm) baking pan.
+spray) a 12 x 9 inch (30 x 23 cm) baking pan.

-In a small bowl,
+In a bowl, sift

-the confectioners sugar with the cocoa powder.
+the flour with the cocoa powder, cornstarch, and salt.

-In the bowl of your electric mixer (or with a hand
+In the bowl of your electric stand mixer, fitted

 mixer), beat the butter until smooth.
 Add the

-sugar and cocoa mixture and beat until fully incorporated.
+sugar and beat until fully incorporated.

 add the flour mixture to the butter mixture and beat

-until the dough just comes together.
+until the batter just comes together.

-dough over the bottom of the prepared pan and gently
+batter onto the bottom of the prepared pan and gently

-approximately 3 inch x 1 inch (7 x 2.5 cm) fingers.
-Bake for 12 to 15 minutes, or until the top is dry and
+approximately 2 x 2 1/4 inch (5 x 5.75 cm) squares.
+Bake for 12 to 15 minutes, or until the

-a toothpick inserted in the center comes out clean.
-Remove from the oven and
+a toothpick inserted into the center comes out clean (do not over bake or

-fingers.
+squares.
 Cool completely before removing from pan.

-white chocolate; in a small heatproof bowl over a saucepan of simmering water,
+white chocolate; in a small heatproof bowl, placed over a saucepan of simmering water,

 across the center of each cookie and then pipe another line across the first one

 to make them look like presents.

-Makes about 50
+Makes about 24

 Cindy's Itty Bitty Baking